Michael Schaeffer Omer-Man is the Director of Israel-Palestine at DAWN.

 Prior to joining DAWN, Michael worked as a journalist in Israel-Palestine for more than 10 years.
 He served as the editor-in-chief of +972 Magazine for seven years and before that worked as an editor at The Jerusalem Post.
 In these roles, he closely covered Israeli and Palestinian grassroots movements and civil society campaigns, legislative trends, public opinion, as well as diplomatic and other efforts to strengthen accountability for Israeli abuses and the rule of law.
 Additionally, he created and produced two successful podcasts.

 He is regularly interviewed on these topics, and his analyses and reporting have been quoted by the BBC, Al Jazeera, Haaretz, The Daily Beast, NPR, and others.
-He holds a B.A. in Government from Reichman University (IDC Herzliya) in Israel.
+Omer-Man's book with Sarah Leah Whitson, "From Apartheid to Democracy: A Blueprint for Peace in Israel-Palestine," was published in September 2025 by University of California Press.